 We take a deeper dive into supply chain risks here.

-Insecure APIs & Third-Party Integrations
+Insecure APIs and Third-Party Integrations

 APIs serve as critical communication channels between applications, but misconfigured, exposed, or vulnerable APIs can lead to data leaks, authentication bypasses, and business logic abuse.
 Common API security flaws include weak authentication, missing rate limits, and excessive data exposure, making APIs a prime target for attackers.